gitbuda/infinity/README.md

 python console.py
 ```

-If the above code fail all requirements are listed inside the requirements.txt file.
+If the above code fail all requirements are listed inside the requirements_all.txt and requirements_console.txt files and have to be manually installed.